 Research on pallid sturgeon habitat use suggests this relatively long lived species requires multiple habitat types throughout its life, and that habitat utilization may be different for populations inhabiting different river systems, which may be related to the severity and type of anthropogenic modifications that afflict these different systems (i.e., impounded vs. channelized).
 However, there does seem to be some consensus on what substrate type this species most likely prefers (i.e., sand).
 Dredging sand from the navigation channel of the MMR and using it to build sandbar habitat adjacent to off-set dikes would create a plethora of mesohabitat conditions located in close proximity to each other.
-This type of habitat heterogeneity is expected to provide habitat to pallid sturgeon of all life stages (i.e., larval, juvenile, and adult).
-Combinations of mesohabitat features that are expected to result from the project include (1) shallow, sandy, low velocity areas behind the off-set portion of the dike structures, (2) shallow, sandy, high velocity areas immediately downstream of the off-set dikes, as well as (3) deep, sandy, high velocity areas downstream of the disjunct segment of the dike structures.
-Ultimately, because of the enhanced habitat heterogeneity, the proposed project may result in greater abundance of pallid sturgeon within the immediate area, as well as greater abundance of their suspected prey species; sturgeon chub and sicklefin chub.
+This type of habitat heterogeneity is expected to provide habitat features that are expected to result from the project include (1) shallow, sandy, low velocity areas behind the off-set portion of the dike structures, (2) shallow, sandy, high velocity areas downstream of the disjunct segment of the dike structures.
+Ultimately, because of the enhanced habitat heterogeneity, the proposed project is expected to result in greater abundance of pallid sturgeon within the immediate area.